mot-r Foundation Series

 Sources and Methodology Notes

-The following sources are cited in this paper.
+The following sources are cited or relied upon in this paper.
 We have noted the methodology and any limitations for each, consistent with our evidence-based management commitment.

 Primary Sources (Large-scale research, validated methodology)